VO2max Estimator

 What is a good VO2max for my age?

-• • American College of Sports Medicine (2022).
+- American College of Sports Medicine (2021).
 ACSM’s Guidelines for Exercise Testing and Prescription, 11th ed.
 Wolters Kluwer.
+(FRIEND-based reference standards.)

-This was an estimate based on your inputs.
-For precise, continuous tracking from real data:
+This is an estimate based on your inputs.
+Want precise, continuous tracking pulled straight from your wearable?

 Try MyBodyAI — Free Forever → Learn how it works →